 - When reversing, you must not reverse into any bays behind you.

 - You can make corrections if you need to.
-If you enter the bay but feel like you’re too close to the lines/other vehicles, you may reverse out and start again.
+If you enter the bay but feel like you’re too close to the lines/other vehicles, you may reverse out and straighten up.

 Step by step – forward bay parking

-Make sure you are following the MSM routine throughout this manoeuvre.
+Make sure you are following the Mirror Signal Manoeuvre (Look, Tell, Do) routine throughout this manoeuvre.
 Keep checking those mirrors!

-- Give yourself a wide turning circle by safely pulling as far across the side away from your target bay, as possible.
+- Give yourself a good turning circle by safely pulling across the side away from your target bay.
+This will help you turn into your bay

 - Show your intentions; check your rear view and door mirrors, then signal